WulffenSec/goBackupper/README.md

 Creates a backup (copy) of a given directory recursively (including all the files) to a target directory.
 Also files not longer present in the source directory will be deleted from the target directory.

+Options:

+- source: Path for the source directory.
+- target: Path for the target directory.
+- silent: This mode will not display the banner.
+- no-rm: Doesn't delete files from target directory not longer present in source directory.

 ***Example:***

 - Source Directory